Associate Degree in Fashion and Textile Merchandising

 Full-time students are expected to attend approximately 22 hours of classes over 3 to 4 days and undertake approximately 10 hours of extra study and research per week.
 There are approximately 26 students per class.

-In state-of-the-art facilities at RMIT’s Brunswick campus, you will study with experienced lecturers who are connected with major industry players such as Hugo Boss, French Connection, Calvin Klein, David Jones, Myer and Country Road.
+In state-of-the-art facilities at RMIT’s Brunswick campus, you will study with experienced teachers who are connected with major industry players such as Hugo Boss, French Connection, Calvin Klein, David Jones, Myer and Country Road.

 This program provides you with the opportunity to work on ‘real world’ briefs such as the Young Essentials Project (YEP).
 Winning teams have had their collections placed into production and sold in Australia and overseas.